angelaw7/send-to-goodnotes/README.md

 # Send to Goodnotes
-Sends downloaded PDFs to Goodnotes -- Running the program will send PDFs to Goodnotes and remove them from the local computer.
+Sends downloaded PDFs to Goodnotes -- Running the program will email PDFs to Goodnotes and remove them from the local computer.

 ## Getting Started